jundalisay/superb/content/en/maharlika/history/pigafetta/simplified-pigafetta2.md

 - Eight of our men were killed with him in that battle, and four natives, who had become Christians and who had come afterward to aid us were killed by the mortars of the boats.
 - Of the enemy, only 15 were killed, while many of us were wounded.

-In the afternoon, Humabon sent a message with our consent to the people of Mactan, to give us Magelland and the other dead men and we would give them as much merchandise as they wished.
+In the afternoon, Humabon sent a message with our consent to the people of Mactan, to give us Magellan and the other dead men and we would give them as much merchandise as they wished.
 - They answered that they would not give up such a man, as we imagined [they would do], and that they would not give him for all the riches in the world, but that they intended to keep him as a memorial

 On that day, the four men who had remained in the city to trade, had our merchandise carried to the ships.